 While still on the train, Loos whipped out her notepad and got to work, creating the blonde character, Lorelei Lee from Little Rock Arkansas.
-Following on from the ongoing riotous success of Loos’ book, Gentlemen Prefer Blondes became a popular musical comedy Broadway show in 1949 with Carol Channing as Lorelei.
+After the riotous success of Loos’ book, Gentlemen Prefer Blondes became a popular musical comedy Broadway show in 1949.

 Later it morphed into a film with Marilyn Monroe as Lorelei in 1953.
-When she got the part, Monroe spent every night at the theatre for an entire month studying Channing’s onstage moves.
 Monroe already possessed the acting skills to invest her latest character with immense wit and naivety while subtly giving out hints that she was one hell of a clever dame.

-In Anita Loos novella, what makes Lorelei so damned seductive is that she’s a hell of a lot smarter than she makes out to be and she’s also witty and funny.
-Lorelei’s wry observations of the people she meets are sharp and observant but never cruel.
-She always tries to look on the bright side of life; despite the fact that she’s wise to the potential for rape, murder, criminal intent, seduction and whoring in the louche jazz age world she inhabits.
+In Anita Loos novella, what makes Lorelei so damned seductive is that she’s a hell of a lot smarter than she pretends to be.
+Lorelei’s wry observations are sharp and observant but never cruel.
+She tries to look on the bright side of life.
+However, she’s wise to the potential for rape, murder, seduction and whoring in the jazz age world she inhabits.

-The 1953 film with Marilyn Monroe and Jane Russell – made in spanking new Technicolour and directed by the infamous Howard Hawks – is set in a later era and differs from the original novella.
-Monroe and Russell are showgirls on the make and the darkness that was hinted at in Anita Loos’ book has mostly been sanitized.
+The 1953 film with Marilyn Monroe and Jane Russell – made in spanking new Technicolour and directed by the infamous Howard Hawks – is set in a later era.
+Monroe and Russell are showgirls on the make.
+The darkness that was hinted at in Anita Loos’ book has mostly been sanitized.
 Monroe’s breathy-voiced Lorelei and exquisite comic timing keeps the audience emotionally engaged.
 Why shouldn’t the witty, blonde showgirl genuinely care for a filthy rich but very kind-hearted geek?

 The comedic scenes when Dorothy and Lorelei meet the men’s US Olympic team are delicious.
-All that male sexuality and muscle affects Dorothy deeply, much to Lorelei’s disdain.
-She believes that because the athletes are not financially loaded, they should be avoided at all costs.
+All that male sexuality and muscle affects Dorothy deeply, much to Lorelei’s disgust.
+She believes that because the athletes are not financially loaded, they’re not worthy of Dorothy’s attention.